jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 *PlayerController.cs* -> `Interact()`

+{: .important}
-Tip: `BoxCastAll()` works exactly the same as `CircleCastAll()`but raycasts in the shape of a rectangle instead of a circle.
-Here is the link to the documentation: https://docs.unity3d.com/ScriptReference/Physics.BoxCastAll.html
+>`BoxCastAll()` works the same as `CircleCastAll()` but raycasts in the shape of a rectangle instead of a circle.
+Highly recommend reading over the documentation here: https://docs.unity3d.com/ScriptReference/Physics.BoxCastAll.html
-For the size of the box we used 0.5f for both its width and height.
+For the size parameter we used 0.5f for both its width and height.
+Keep in mind we want to cast in the direction the player is facing.

 Solution (translate hex to ascii):
 ```